lf-edge/adam/README.md

 * pre-generate them yourself, using your favourite command: openssl, cfssl, etc.
 * run `adam generate`
-* run `adam server --auto-cert`, which will start up and generate the key and certificate, if it does not exist
+* run `adam server --auto-cert`, which will start up and generate the key and certificate, if it does not exist.
+You can specify CommonName of the certificate by setting the value of `--cert-cn` flag and hostnames and/or IP addresses by setting the value of `--cert-hosts` flag.

-Note that the last option is limited, in that you cannot specify the hostnames and/or IP addresses for which the certificate is valid.
-It will automatically generate for `127.0.0.1,localhost,localhost.localdomain`.
-For anything more advanced, please use one of the other options.

 ## Options